kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 # KUDO Terraform Provider

 [KUDO](https://kudo.dev) is rolling out new and amazing features every month, but there still are plenty of features that are needed to facilitate usage for production workflows.
-This KUDO Terraform provider looks to provide a solution for managing interconnected `Instances` and passing information from one Instance to another in a manner that allows for seemless upgrades.
+This KUDO Terraform provider looks to provide a solution for managing interconnected `Instances` and passing information from one Instance to another in a manner that allows for seamless upgrades.

 <!-- more -->